Hanover-CS/HC26-Collins-Vivian-Senior-Project/docs/tutorial/projectStructure.md

 This is beneficial, as it ensures that each source set has access only to the API that is available for all targets to which that source set compiles.
 This would prevent large errors, such as a Windows-specific API existing, and then compiling it to macOS.

-Consider this code in `build.gradle(.kts)` file in the project's module, which should contain shared code.
+Consider this code in `build.gradle(.kts)` file in the project's module, which should contain shared code:

 ```kotlin
 kotlin {